Cardinal slated to be first African pope in 1,500 years resigns

 The reason for the request has not yet been clarified, but a source said that the religious, who is close to 75 years of age for the compulsory retirement of bishops, would be “fed up” of internal disputes in the Church.

+Pandemic: Variant Ômicron is spreading ‘at lightning speed’, French Prime Minister warns

-The Human Development department also underwent an external review led by Cardinal Blase Cupich of Chicago, USA, at the request of the pope, earlier this year.
+The Department of Human Development also underwent an external review led by Cardinal Blase Cupich of Chicago, USA, at the request of the Pope, earlier this year.
 In August, Assistant Secretary Father Augusto Zampini left his post without much explanation.
 Another priest, Bruno Maria Duffè, left the organ after reaching retirement age.

-Even if he leaves his Vatican post until he turns 80, Turkson could still participate in a conclave of cardinals to elect the next pope after Francis’s retirement or death.
+Even if he leaves his Vatican post, until he turns 80 Turkson can still participate in a conclave of cardinals to elect the next pope after Francis’s retirement or death.